 While Martin (2018, 2020) doubts the possibility of sub-lexical scope with agentive subjects, there is a reason to suspect that speakers show sensitivity to the agent's intentions when interpreting sentences with simplex causatives.
-Consider a causal chain in which a woman called Sara opens a window, thereby allowing a breeze to come into the room, so that the door opens as a result.
-Wolff (2003) contends that such a situation cannot usually be described by a simplex causative as in (8a), while a multi-clausal expression like (8b) is appropriate:
+Consider a causal chain in which a woman called Sara opens a window, thereby a breeze comes into the room, and the door opens as a result, following Wolff (2003).
+He contends that such a situation cannot usually be described by a simplex causative as in (8a), while a multi-clausal expression like (8b) is appropriate: